 Respond to Checkout

 From there, the flow works the same way as it would for web checkout.
 Once the payment succeeds, the Superwall delegate functions willRedeemLink() and didRedeemLink(result:) will be called.
-You can use these functions to handle the deep link in your app if you need to show any specific UI.
+You can use these functions to handle the deep link in your app if you need to show any specific UI as described in our Post-Checkout Redirecting docs.

 Additionally, the subscription status will be updated automatically and the delegate callback func subscriptionStatusDidChange(from oldValue: SubscriptionStatus, to newValue: SubscriptionStatus) will be called.
 If you’re using a PurchaseController, refer to the docs here.